jyri78/v.JS/README.md

 Simple plain Javascript `class` with a set of functions.

-*NB!* This project is under early development stage.
+*Warning!* This project is under early development stage.

+TODO: Add documentation

 ## Licence